First-time and occasional clients have always needed advice and assistance in the early stages of projects to:

 How can an RIBA Client Adviser help?

-With new forms of building procurement, such as Design-Build or Private Finance Initiative (PFI), clients and users do not have the traditional relationship with, or direct access to, architects and other members of the design team.
+With forms of building procurement, such as Design-Build or Private Finance Initiative (PFI), clients and users do not have the traditional relationship with, or direct access to, architects and other members of the design team.
 Unless the client is experienced in commissioning building projects, both they and the project will benefit from independent advice on issues of design, procurement and the means of achieving high quality delivery.

 In public sector procurement, bidding and contract procedures frequently exclude a close relationship between clients and users.
 In these cases the Office of Government Commerce (OGC) strongly recommends the use of an RIBA Client Adviser, as does Design Council cabe.